HEIG-Boom/heigvd-pro-a-02-SiTR/README.md

 This software requires Java 8 or above and the following tools and libraries:

 - Apache Maven v.
 3.5.4
 - jUnit v.
-4.11
+5.4
 - Lombok v.
 1.18.2

 ## Build and install
-1. Since the project uses Apache Maven, running `mvn package` should suffice to run tests and create the jar file (when applicable).
+Thanks to Apache Maven, running `mvn package` should suffice to run tests and create the jar file in `target/sitr-1 .0-SNAPSHOT-launcher.jar`.

 ## Run
-- To do when we have something to run.
+- The program can be run using the previously mentioned jar file using `java -jar sitr-1 .0-SNAPSHOT-launcher.jar`.
+- It can also be run through an IDE (or the `java` command), by running the `main` entry point situated in `ch.heigvd .sitr.App` after compilation.

 ## Documentation
-Class diagrams, mockups and style guidelines in the wiki.
+Class diagrams, mock-ups, design decisions and style guidelines in the wiki.

 User manual: to do.